 Make Pong with Rust

-youtube preview Click to watch the tutorial.
+Click to [watch the tutorial][tantan-video].

 TanTan released a video tutorial that guides you through all the step of making a pong game in Rust using the GGEZ framework.